web-push-libs/web-push-php/README.md

 #### Urgency

-For a device that is battery-powered, it is often critical that it remains dormant for extended periods.
+For a device that is battery-powered, it is often critical it remains dormant for extended periods.
-Radio communication in particular consumes significant power and limits the length of time that the device can operate.
+Radio communication in particular consumes significant power and limits the length of time the device can operate.

 To avoid consuming resources to receive trivial messages, it is helpful if an application server can communicate the urgency of a message and if the user agent can request